 About This Image

-Sugar Skull – Day of the Dead Art Print by Mark Tisdale
+Sugar Skull – Day of the Dead 5×7 Greeting Card by Mark Tisdale

-I would enjoy hearing what attracted you to this particular artwork?
+I would enjoy hearing what attracted you to this artwork on this card?
 Are you similarly intrigued by Day of the Dead celebrations?
 Or maybe you are of Mexican heritage or shopping for someone who is?
 If you have comments or questions you’d like answered, I hope you will drop me a note.

 If you encounter difficulty accessing the on-site purchase button at the top of the page, please use this button to shop directly from Pixels/Fine Art America, the vendor who handles fulfillment for these products.
 And please notify me!